TraekWells/hip-hop-season/README.md

 - [ ] Import and optimize fonts
 - [ ] Get some icons
 - [ ] Update navbar to behave correctly
+- [ ] Update how I'm handling background images (or if I even need them at all)